gaearon/babel-plugin-react-transform/README.md

       ],
       "extra": {
-        // must be defined and be an array "react-transform": [{
+        // must be defined and be an array "react-transform": {
+          transforms: [{
             // can be an NPM module name or a local path "target": "react-transform-webpack-hmr",
             // see specific transform's docs for "imports" and "locals" it needs "imports": ["react"],
             "locals": ["module"]
           }, {
             // you can have many transforms, not just one "target": "react-transform-catch-errors",
             "imports": ["react", "redbox-react"]
           }, {
             // can be an NPM module name or a local path "target": "./src/my-custom-transform"
           }]
+        }
       }
     }
   }